Superbike racing: Endurance & Time-Trial

+Other notable events are the North West 200 and Ulster Grand Prix which have followed suit to the Isle of Man TT regulations but use mass starts and are part of the Irish National Road Race Championship.

 National Superbike series

 National Superbike series vary greatly in challenge and popularity, the most popular being in Britain and North America.
 Both Japan and Australia have well supported national superbikes series, though they only run for short, 10-race seasons.